 Notary services are available Monday – Friday only.
-Service hours vary daily.
+Service hours vary daily, but typically 9am-5pm.
 Persons seeking notary services should contact the library at (231) 932-8500 prior to visiting to ensure a notary will be available.

 - A valid photo ID with signature is required of all persons seeking notary service.

 - Documents must be signed in front of the notary.